ABCxFF/diepindepth/protocol/connection/headless.md

 ```

 There are 2 rules the HTTP headers must satisfy:
-- The headers `User-Agent`, `Pragma` and `Cache-Control` must exist, otherwise your connection will get rejected with a [403](https://httpstatuses.com/403) response code.
-They can simply be left empty or have a fake value, however M28 may begin to check for this at any time so it is recommended to provide realistic values.
+- The headers `User-Agent`, `Pragma` and `Cache-Control` must exist, otherwise, your connection will get rejected with a [403](https://httpstatuses.com/403) response code.
+They can simply be left empty or have a false value, however, Zeach may begin to check for this at any time so it is recommended to provide realistic values.
 - The `Host` header must be anywhere above the `Origin` and `Sec-WebSocket-Key` headers, this is true with every modern browser except for the [ws](https://www.npmjs.com/package/ws) module.
 Nothing happens if you fail this check, you will not get disconnected or banned.
-Instead, the server will send completely random packets to try trick you into thinking that you got packet shuffling wrong.
+Instead, the server will send completely random packets to try to trick you into thinking that you got packet shuffling wrong.

 ## Initiation and Packet Encoding / Decoding

 The first packet send is always the [0x00 Init packet](../outgoing.md#0x00-init-packet), and this does not have to be encoded.
 The following packet will either be a [0x01 Invalid Build](../incoming.md#0x01-outdated-client-packet), or an encoded [JS Int Eval packet](../incoming.md#0x0d-int-js-challenge-packet) (or sometimes a [PoW Challenge](./incoming.md#0x0b-pow-challenge-packet)).
 Sending encoded and decoding incoming packets will be explained fully in [api.md](./crypto.md).

-> some more info
+> Some more info